AncientJames/VortexParts/README.md

 * A bunch of M4 nuts and bolts

 There are two options for the control dial.
 The fancy version uses a Raspberry Pi Pico W, an accelerometer, another photointerrupter, a rotary encoder and a Waveshare 1.28" round touch screen.
 The accelerometer is to help with dynamic balancing (if you build one of these you'll be spending a lot of time balancing it).
 The alt version is just a motor speed controller and a knob.

+The Core has two 6mm channels to anchor the carbon fibre rods that hold the panels.
+These get narrower where they pass the toothed section for the drive belt.
+This is purely to improve the print quality on the teeth by keeping a thick wall all around the circumference.
+You need to run a 6mm drill down the length of those channels before you can fit the rods in.

 The counterweights are designed to hold 1/2 oz lead sinkers